pibooth/pibooth/README.rst

-The requirements listed below are the ones used for the development of ``pibooth``, but other configuration may work fine. **All hardware buttons, lights and printer are optional**, the application can be entirely controlled using a keyboard, a mouse or a touchsceen.
+The requirements listed below are the ones used for the development of ``pibooth``, but other configuration may work fine. **All hardware buttons, lights and printer are optional**, the application can be entirely controlled using a keyboard, a mouse or a touchscreen.

 Hardware
 ^^^^^^^^